 Tips for Cooking with Quinoa

 Quinoa has a coating that contains saponins, bitter-tasting bioactive compounds.
-They are naturally occurring and nothing to worry about, but they are why some people pass on this versatile seed.
+They are naturally occurring and nothing to worry about, but they are why some people pass on this versatile seed or say it tastes like soap.
 However, removing the saponins (and the bitterness along with it) is easy to do.
 Here’s how:

 - Place quinoa in a fine mesh sieve.